Leipzig: Epithets

 Due to the etymology mentioned above, Lindenstadt or Stadt der Linden (City of Linden Trees) are common poetic epithets for the city.

 Another, somewhat old-fashioned epithet is Pleiß-Athen (Athens on the Pleiße River), hinting at Leipzig's long academic and literary tradition, as the seat of one of the oldest German universities and a centre of the book trade.

 It is also referred to as "Little Paris" (Klein-Paris) after a line from Goethe's Faust I, which is partly set in the famous Leipzig restaurant Auerbachs Keller.

 In 1937 the Nazi government awarded the city the epithet Reichsmessestadt Leipzig (Reich Trade Fair City Leipzig).

 In 1989 Leipzig was dubbed a Hero City (Heldenstadt), a title that the Soviet Union awarded to some of its cities for their key role in World War II.
 In Leipzig's case, though, this was an informal allusion to its role in the fall of the East German regime (through the Monday demonstrations).

-More recently, the city has sometimes been nicknamed Hypezig, the "Boomtown of eastern Germany", or "The better Berlin" (Das bessere Berlin) and is celebrated by the media as a hip urban centre for its vibrant lifestyle and creative scene with many startups.
+In 2013 Die Zeit nicknamed the city Hypezig, or the "Boomtown of eastern Germany", due to its vibrancy, creative scene and startups.